 In the COVID-19 era, job availability is a vital component to decide your future.
-Start your search for job opportunities by understanding some of the differences between rural vs city living.
+Start your search for job opportunities by understanding some of the differences between rural vs city living and quality of life.

 Business closures amidst the first and second wave of the COVID-19 pandemic greatly affected employment provincewide.
 Good news is that there are industries that are thriving and hiring now and will continue to be stable employers after the pandemic.